hannahdesmond/mastery-curriculum/chapter10/README.md

 <zoom in on object interface to reveal methods working 'inside'>

-That's right – procedures are running inside methods.
+Procedures are running _inside methods_.
 We learned how to write methods in [Chapter 9](../chapter9/README.md) – but the methods we defined weren't obviously part of any given object's interface.
 So where have they been living?

 ## Global scope